 - Violet (‘leaf and flowers in salads, candied flowers for pastry decoration’)

 - Zucchini blossoms (blossoms)

 And why wouldn’t you grow some of these lovely plants?
 Most can be easily grown in pots, and they have more than one use.
 They provide nectar and pollen for bees and birds.
 Many will encourage beneficial insects that will help you grow organic by eradicating pests and pollinating your crops.

 And don’t forget when you’re growing your edible flowers, avoid chemical pest controls and chemical feed.
 After all, you’ll be eating them.

-I remember when I was a kid in NSW I would pick some of the flowers my nan would let me have from her garden and capture them in ice cubes.
+I remember when I was a kid in NSW I would pick some of the flowers my Nan would let me have from her garden, and capture them in ice cubes.
 We added them to her homemade lemonade.
 Deliciously special.
-She made me feel so clever; maybe she gave me the thought in the first place. lol
+She made me feel so clever in the kitchen. lol

 What’s your favourite edible flower?